azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 > **Important:** If you want to know more about Azure DevOps there is another Azure Developer College going into the details of Azure Devops (https://github.com/azuredevcollege/trainingdays/tree/master/day4)

+That's it for today - Well done! :clap:

 #### Additional References

 You can install the MLOps extension from here: [https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml).
 This will allow you to connect your TinyYOLO model to your pipeline.